Skip to content

 Map with configuration

-It is a hash that maps a Field Type identifier (ezstring) to the following entries:
+It's a hash that maps a field type identifier (ezstring) to the following entries:

 • value_type - the GraphQL type values of the custom field.
 It can be a native type (string, int), or a custom type.
-If none is specified, string will be used.
+If none is specified, string is used.

 • value_resolver - how values of this field are resolved and passed to the defined value type.
-If not specified, it will receive the Field object for the field type: field.
+If not specified, it receives the Field object for the field type: field.

 • definition_type - the GraphQL type the field definitions is mapped to.
-If not specified, it will use FieldDefinition.
+If not specified, it uses FieldDefinition.

 Compiler pass example that should be placed in src/DependencyInjection/Compiler: